bloxberg-org/cert-issuer/README.md

     ```
     # To use a sample unsigned certificate as follows:
     cp /cert-issuer/examples/data-testnet/unsigned_certificates/3bc1a96a-3501-46ed-8f75-49612bbac257.json /cert-issuer/data/unsigned_certificates/

-    # If you created your own unsigned certificate using cert-tools (assuming you placed it under data/unsigned_certificates):
-    cp <cert-issuer-home>/data/unsigned_certificates/<your-cert-guid>.json /etc/cert-issuer/data/unsigned_certificates/
     ```

+    ### If you created your own unsigned certificate using cert-tools (assuming you placed it under cert-tools/sample_data/unsigned_certificates), you can also configure the conf.ini field, unsigned_certificates, in Step 4 to the cert-tools unsigned directory path.

 3. Make sure you have enough ETH in your issuing address.